lovell/sharp/README.md

 resize the image to be as small as possible while ensuring its dimensions are greater than or equal to the `width` and `height` specified.

-This is equivalent to using the `cover` value of the CSS `background-size` property.

 Both `width` and `height` must be provided via `resize` otherwise the behaviour will default to `crop`.